DP-LDMs: Differentially Private Latent Diffusion Models

 {\bf Increasing batch size.} \tabref{celeba64_bs} (Top) shows results for DP-LDM trained with CelebA64 under different training batch sizes, which provides evidence suggesting that training with larger batch sizes improves the performance of the model.

 {\bf Fine-tuning attention modules at different layers.} To further reduce more trainable parameters, we consider fine-tuning only a portion of attention modules See \tabref{cifar_finetuning_layers} for CIFAR-10 and \tabref{emnist-ablation} for MNIST.
 See also \suppsecref{imagenet_to_cifar} and \suppsecref{emnist-abl} for details.
-The best results are achieved when fine-tuning the attention modules in the out\_blocks in the Unet (out\_blocks shown in \figref{schematic}), consistently throughout all datasets we tested.
-Based on this observation, here is general guidance on fine-tuning strategy: if a limited privacy budget is given, we suggest fine-tuning the attention modules in the out\_blocks only to achieve better accuracies.
+The best results are achieved when fine-tuning the attention modules in the out\_blocks in the UNet (out\_blocks shown in \figref{schematic}), consistently throughout all datasets we tested.
+If a limited privacy budget is given, we suggest fine-tuning the attention modules in the out\_blocks only to achieve better accuracies.

 {\bf Fine-tuning a different part of the Unet.} Previous results focused on fine-tuning attention modules at varying layers.
 Here, we present the performance of fine-tuning a different part of the Unet while the rest of the model is frozen.
 In \tabref{celeba64_bs} (Bottom), we show the FID scores evaluated on synthetic CIFAR10 images.
 The main takeaway messages are (a) fine-tuning Resblocks hurts the performance, possibly because the learned features during the pre-training stage are altered, and (b) fine-tuning out\_blocks is more useful than input\_blocks, while the best strategy is fine-tuning the attention modules in the out\_blocks.